Best wireless carrier in the U.S. 2026

 Rural coverage isn't that good

-T-Mobile has a handful of unlimited offerings, starting with the Essentials Saver plan that costs $50 per month (before taxes and fees, and with auto pay discounts) for one line.
-It includes unlimited talk and text, 50GB of premium data, unlimited 3G hotspot, and no requirement for an annual contract.
+T-Mobile has a handful of unlimited offerings, starting with the Essentials Saver plan that has a price of $50 per month (before taxes and fees, and with autopay discounts) for one line.
+It packs in unlimited talk and text, 50GB premium data, unlimited 3G hotspot, and no requirement for an annual contract.
 You also get 480p (SD) streaming with this plan.
 Oddly, the next Essentials plan offers exactly the same benefits, but costs $60 per month.
 That said, you do get a third line free with this plan.

 Moving up, the Experience More and the Experience Beyond plans have single-line monthly costs (with auto pay discounts, and before taxes and fees) of $85 and $100, respectively.
 Both these plans include unlimited 5G data access.
-You also get unlimited premium data, Mexico and Canada use with varying amounts of dedicated high-speed data, as well as in-flight connectivity.
-Other benefits are lots of mobile hotspot data, Netflix Standard (with ads) and Apple TV+, as well as a five-year price guarantee.
-Both these plans also include video streaming at up to 2160p (4K) resolution.
+You also get unlimited premium data, Mexico and Canada use with varying amounts of dedicated high-speed data, and a five-year price guarantee.
+Other benefits are lots of mobile hotspot data, Wi-Fi calling, Netflix Standard (with ads) and Apple TV+ (at $3 per month).
+Both of these plans also include video streaming at up to 2160p (4K) resolution.

 All of T-Mobile's plans offer multi-line discounts for a maximum of five lines.
 Also worth noting is that T-Mobile offers all these plans at discounted prices to senior citizens (aged 55 and above), military personnel & veterans, and first responders.